What is Audit Procedures?

 - The auditor may evaluate customer outstanding balance like by preparing debtors’ ageing schedules etc. The auditor may compare the same for two different audit periods and find conclusions based on thereon.
 Like if there is no change in credit policy, no major change in sales, debtors balance should almost be the same, etc.

-- Ratio analysis: Auditor may use this method like while checking working capital auditor may compare the current ratio of different reporting periods.
+- Ratio analysis: Auditor may use this method like while checking working capital auditor may compare the current ratio of the different reporting period.
 This comparison of current assets/current liabilities should be almost the same unless the organisation amended its policies related to any of the working capital items.

 - The auditor may check and compare the employee benefits expense accounts for the different accounting period.
 This amount should be the same or rise in accordance with promotion/ incremental policies.
 If an auditor finds a different reason for rising/ decline other than due to policies or employee turnover, there are chances of fraudulent payments being processed to fake employees through the payroll system.